ocaml-flambda/flambda-backend/jane/doc/extensions/stack/intro.md

 However, for this to be safe, stack-allocated values must not be used after their stack frame is freed.
 This is ensured by the type-checker as follows.
-Stack frames are represented as _region_ at compile time, and each stack-allocated value lives in the surrounding region (usually a function body).
+A stack frames is represented as a _region_ at compile time, and each stack-allocated value lives in the surrounding region (usually a function body).
 Stack-allocated values are not allowed to escape their region.
 If they do, you'll see error messages: